giantswarm/docs/src/content/changes/workload-cluster-releases-azure/releases/azure-v14.0.1.md

 date: '2021-03-11T11:40:35+00:00'
 description: Release notes for Azure workload cluster release v14.0.1, published on 11 March 2021, 11:40
-title: workload cluster release v14.0.1 for Azure
+title: Workload cluster release v14.0.1 for Azure
 ---

 This releases increases the Azure Events Termination timeout from 5 to 15 minutes for better upgrade experience while workloads are moved to new nodes.